Best deals at Walmart in April 2023: Save on home, tech and more

 Best The Pioneer Woman deals at Walmart

 CBS Essentials readers haven't been able to get enough of The Pioneer Woman cookware and kitchen items.
-Now, Walmart has discounted tons of bestselling items from the bestselling line so that you can give your kitchen a spring refresh.
+Now, Walmart has discounted tons of bestselling items from the popular kitchen and home line so that you can give your space the spring refresh it deserves.

 - The Pioneer Woman 20-piece food storage set, $20 (reduced from $22)